Speaker: Rev. Nancy Reid-McKee

 Rev. Nancy attended the Starr King School for the Ministry graduating in 2018.
 She did her internship at the UU Congregation at Shelter Rock in New York, and has served our faith tradition as President of the Starr King Graduate Association, Vice-President of the UU Women’s Federation and currently serves as Chair of the UU Commission on Social Witness.( Source – Starr-King School for Ministry )

 All of us have faults, cracks and broken places.
 These can be growth areas that make us stronger, healthier and more beautiful.
 Rev. Nancy will talk about this and relate it to her lifetime artistry as a potter.
-On-Site in Chapman Hall and Live-Streamed at www.euuc.org, and the EUUC YouTube Channel
+General Order of Services On-Site in Chapman Hall and Live-Streamed at www.euuc.org, and the EUUC YouTube Channel

 We each need someone to tell our stories to, and someone to listen to them.
 This is part of the work of our faith community.
 How do we encounter each other in ways that nourish, heal and deepen each of us?
 Come explore this path we walk together.
 On-Site in Chapman Hall and Live-Streamed at www.euuc.org, and the EUUC … Continue reading Encountering Others: The purpose of religious community